nikhilchandak/Concurrency---OS-Assignment-4/README.md

 # Concurrency — Operatings Systems Assignment 4

 This repository contains my solutions for the concurrency assignment given in the Operating Systems & Networking course I took at IIIT, Hyderabad during my 3rd semester.
 I have presented a summary about the problem and implementation below.
-Please check the file `questions.pdf` to know more about the details of the questions.
+For more details about the questions, please check the file `Assignment 4 Concurrency.pdf`.
+All my code is implemented in C and POSIX library is used for threads.

 ## Q1 — Concurrent Merge Sort

 Merge Sort is implemented in two different forms:

 1. Using processes
-2. Using threads (through POSIX library)
+2. Using threads

 Performance comparison of these variants and the traditional Merge Sort is also presented in the README.txt